-Crevice corrosion, a brownish coloring which occurs where two pieces of stainless hardware meet is caused by impurities in water and air.
-It can be easily cleaned with a good grade marine polish using a sponge, cloth or small bristled brush.
+Crevice corrosion is a brownish colouring which occurs where impurities in water and air cause two pieces of stainless hardware meet.
+It can be easily cleaned with a good grade marine polish using a sponge, cloth or small bristled brush (for nooks and crannies).

-- 1. The cleaner your stainless steel can be kept, the greater the assurance of optimum corrosion resistance.
-Without proper care even the best stainless steel will corrode over time. - 2.
+- The cleaner your stainless steel can be kept, the greater the assurance of optimum corrosion resistance.
+Without proper care even the best stainless steel will corrode overtime. - 2.
 Never use abrasive cleaners, detergents or soft scrub type cleaners to clean stainless steel.
 Never use abrasive pads, brushes or sponges to attempt to remove stubborn stains.
 Never use strong solvents or detergents which contain chlorine, and never use silver cleaners.